 Amazingly, I made it through that first job and first summer.
 I got better at what I did.
 I learned the tricks of the house painting trade over the next few summers.
 Eventually I became a crew leader.
 Later, I owned my own house painting business and worked in multi-million-dollar homes.
 What happened?
 How did that kid spilling paint turn into someone who would be sought out for custom work?
 One of the biggest factors was simply this: time.

 We Need Perspective

-The problem is when we get stuck in the moment and lose perspective it can feel like we aren’t making progress.
+The problem is, when we get stuck in the moment and lose perspective, it can feel like we aren’t making progress.
 When I was up on that rooftop trying to clean up the paint I’d spilled, I felt horrible.
 I felt like a complete failure.
-But what I didn’t know was that I was learning a valuable lesson right then.
+What I didn’t know was that I was learning a valuable lesson right then.
 I was learning that you never should try to paint out of a full gallon.
 It is too easy to spill.
 Instead, you should pour a small amount of paint into another empty can to paint.